dllmr/opcdelphi/README.md

 **Delphi**

  * Delphi conversions of the OPC custom COM interfaces;
- * Simple Delphi OPC client samples.
+ * Simple Delphi OPC client samples;

-In addition, the [archive release](https://github.com/dllmr/opcdelphi/releases/tag/archive) includes the following:

-**Delphi**

  * Delphi OPC DA server samples, contributed by their original authors;
  * A simple XML-DA test client, contributed by Horst-Dieter Kassl, creator of [dOPC](http://www.dopc.kassl.de/).

 **C++Builder**

  * Code samples showing various techniques for OPC client and server programming using C++Builder, _some of which rely on commercial OPC products_.

+See the [archive release](https://github.com/dllmr/opcdelphi/releases/tag/archive) for downloads contributed by third parties.

 _These files were originally hosted at [OPC Programmers' Connection](http://www.opcconnect.com/).
 OPC is a registered trademark of [OPC Foundation](http://www.opcfoundation.org/)._